Yojimbo: Writing

 Kurosawa stated that a major source for the plot was the 1942 film noir classic The Glass Key, an adaptation of Dashiell Hammett's 1931 novel of the same name.
 It has been noted that the overall plot of Yojimbo is closer to that of another Hammett novel, Red Harvest (1929).
 Kurosawa scholar David Desser, and film critic Manny Farber claim that Red Harvest was the inspiration for the film; however, Donald Richie and other scholars believe the similarities are coincidental.

 When asked his name, the samurai calls himself "Kuwabatake Sanjuro", which he seems to make up while looking at a mulberry field by the town.
-Thus, the character can be viewed as an early example of the "Man with No Name" (other examples of which appear in several earlier novels, including Dashiell Hammett's Red Harvest).
+Thus, the character can be viewed as an early example of the "Man with No Name" (other examples of which appear in several earlier works, including Red Harvest).

 Casting

 Many of the actors in Yojimbo worked with Kurosawa before and after, especially Toshiro Mifune, Takashi Shimura and Tatsuya Nakadai.
+Kannuki, Ushitora's giant enforcer, is played by Taiwanese-born Tsunagoro Rashomon (Zhao Yiyue), a former sumo wrestler and professional wrestler.

 Filming

-After Kurosawa scolded Mifune for arriving late to the set one morning, Mifune made it a point to be ready on set at 6:00 AM every day in full makeup and costume for the rest of the film's shooting schedule.
+After Kurosawa scolded Mifune for arriving late to the set one morning, Mifune made it a point to be ready on set at 6:00 a.m. every day in full makeup and costume for the rest of the film's shooting schedule.

 This was the second film where director Akira Kurosawa worked with cinematographer Kazuo Miyagawa (the first being Rashomon in 1950).

 The sword instruction and choreography for the film were done by Yoshio Sugino of the Tenshin Shōden Katori Shintō-ryū and Ryū Kuze.

 Music

 The soundtrack for the film has received positive reviews.
-Michael Wood writing retrospectively for the London Review of Books found the film's soundtrack by Masaru Sato as effective in its 'jaunty and jangling' approach stating:
+Michael Wood writing retrospectively for the London Review of Books found the film's soundtrack by Masaru Sato as effective in its "jaunty and jangling" approach stating:

 The film is full of music, for instance, a loud, witty soundtrack by Masaru Sato, who said his main influence was Henry Mancini.
-It doesn’t sound like Breakfast at Tiffany’s, though, or Days of Wine and Roses.
-The blaring Latin sound of Touch of Evil comes closer, but actually you wouldn’t think of Mancini if you hadn’t been told.
-Sato’s effect has lots of drums, mixes traditional Japanese flutes and other instruments with American big band noises, and feels jaunty and jangling throughout, discreetly off, as if half the band was playing in the wrong key.
-It’s distracting at first, then you realise it’s not decoration, it’s commentary.
-It’s a companion to Sanjuro, the sound of his mind, discordant and undefeated and unserious, even when he’s grubby and silent and apparently solemn.
+It doesn't sound like Breakfast at Tiffany's, though, or Days of Wine and Roses.
+The blaring Latin sound of Touch of Evil comes closer, but actually you wouldn't think of Mancini if you hadn't been told.
+Sato's effect has lots of drums, mixes traditional Japanese flutes and other instruments with American big band noises, and feels jaunty and jangling throughout, discreetly off, as if half the band was playing in the wrong key.
+It's distracting at first, then you realise it's not decoration, it's commentary.
+It's a companion to Sanjuro, the sound of his mind, discordant and undefeated and unserious, even when he's grubby and silent and apparently solemn.